sjp38/linux/Documentation/admin-guide/mm/damon/eval.rst

     4K null    null 5    500ms null      pageout

-Note that both 'ethp' and 'prcl' are designed with my only straightforward intuition, because those are for only proof of concepts and monitoring accuracy of DAMON.
+Note that both 'ethp' and 'prcl' are designed with my only straightforward intuition because those are for only proof of concepts and monitoring accuracy of DAMON.
 In other words, those are not for production.
 For production use, those should be more tuned.